Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Summary

 In this paper, we have studied the evolution of an ensemble of wide binaries at fixed semimajor axis, evolving in the presence of a weak, smooth external tidal field (the Galactic tide).
 Our main results can be summarized as follows.

 \begin{itemize} \item We extended the key result of \cite{Hamilton22}, namely that Galactic tides cannot on their own produce the observed superthermal eccentricity distribution of wide binaries, to arbitrary tidal Hamiltonians and arbitrary times. \item We used a specific model of the Galactic tide to probe numerically the evolution of various initial wide binary DFs.
-We found that a wide array of eccentricity DFs could be parameterized by a single `effective power law index' $\alpha_\mathrm{eff}$, which measures the total deficit or surplus of high-$e$ binaries compared to the thermal distribution. \item For the great majority of initial DFs, Galactic tides produce a final steady-state eccentricity DF of power law form, on a timescale $ \sim 2\,\mathrm{Gyr}\,(a/10^4\mathrm{AU})^{-3/2}$. \item We discovered a close relation between the initial (effective) index $\alpha_\mathrm{i}$ and final index $\alpha_\mathrm{i}$ of the final eccentricity DF, namely $\alpha_\mathrm{f} \approx (1+ \alpha_\mathrm{i})/2$. \end{itemize}
+We found that a wide array of eccentricity DFs could be parameterized by a single ``effective power law index'' $\alphaeff$, which measures the total deficit or surplus of low-$e$ binaries compared to the thermal distribution. \item For the great majority of initial DFs, Galactic tides produce a final steady state eccentricity DF of power law form, on a timescale $ \sim 4\,\mathrm{Gyr}\,(a/10^4\mathrm{AU})^{-3/2}$. \item We discovered a close relation between the initial (effective) index $\alpha_\mathrm{i}$ and final index $\alpha_\mathrm{i}$ of the final eccentricity DF, namely $\alpha_\mathrm{f} \approx (1 + \alpha_\mathrm{i})/2$. \end{itemize}

-In a companion paper (HM23), we will investigate the effect of stellar scattering on the combined semimajor axis and eccentricity DF of wide binaries.
-Combining insights from both papers will allow us to place constraints on the likely formation channels of wide stellar binaries in the Milky Way.
+In a companion paper (Paper II), we will investigate the effect of stellar scattering on the combined semimajor axis and eccentricity DF of wide binaries.
+Incorporating insights from both papers will allow us to place constraints on the likely formation channels of wide stellar binaries in the Milky Way.